Should I Go Back to College to Finish My Degree?

 What’s the return on investment for finishing a college degree?
 Completing your degree can mean a higher salary.
 But to determine your ROI, you need to weigh the increase in earning potential against the cost of college.

 College-bound adults can choose an affordable program that maximizes their transfer credits to improve their return on investment.
-For example, in-state public universities charge under $10,000 per year in tuition and fees, according to the National Center for Education Statistics (NCES).
+For example, in-state public universities charge around $10,000 per year in tuition and fees, according to the National Center for Education Statistics (NCES).

 The average median salary increase with a bachelor’s degree in a single year covers two years of tuition, so finishing your degree is a good investment.